-The Fundamental Course of Study (FCS) is the core training that all paraeducators must receive before working with students and their families, or at a minimum by the deadlines described below.
+The Fundamental Course of Study (FCS) is the core training all paraeducators must receive before working with students and their families, or at a minimum, by the deadlines described below.

-The FCS must include the training competencies that align with the paraeducator standards of practice, which have been approved by the Paraeducator Board.
+The FCS must include the training competencies that align with the paraeducator standards of practice.

 The five standards are:

 - Supporting a positive and safe learning environment;

 - Communicating effectively and participating in the team process; and

 - Demonstrating cultural competency that aligns with standards developed by the PESB.

 View the knowledge and skill competencies for each of the five standards.

 The Paraeducator Board has approved the following FCS Course Outline and Learning Objectives, which align with the standards of practice and include minimum hours of training.